Camberwick Green characters Click on each name for a pic

 The workmen are kitted out identically to Mr.Crockett,Mr.Wantage & Fred in Trumpton and Messrs.
 Gubbins & Sneed in Chigley.So if one of them turns up on your doorstep you'd be hard-pressed to know whether you were having your drive dug up,car towed,phone checked or bin emptied.But,at least they do always manage to turn up,which clearly demonstrates what a utopian world Trumptonshire really is.

-Reliable maybe,but no songs for this peripheral threesome.Although their truck features prominently in all 3 series and is discussed on the oddballs page -along with a possible twin for one of them !
+Reliable maybe,but no songs for this peripheral threesome.Although their truck features prominently in all 3 series and is discussed on the oddballs page -amongst many other things.

 Well,it's just one unattributed song in the Captain Snort episode actually.